Tools & Resources▼

 In general, yes.
 Also known as a tax-sheltered annuity, a 403(b) plan is an employer-sponsored plan designed for employees of certain tax-exempt organizations (e.g., hospitals, churches, charities, and public schools) to invest for their retirement.
 Typically, the employer purchases annuity contracts or sets up custodial accounts for eligible employees who choose to participate.
 A 403(b) plan is technically not a qualified plan, but it is said to mimic a qualified plan because it shares some of the same features.

 Like a 401(k) plan, a 403(b) plan enables you to make contributions to the plan on a pretax basis.
 These are known as salary-reduction contributions because they come from your salary before taxes are withheld, thus reducing your taxable income.
-For tax year 2013, you are allowed to defer up to $17,500 a year or 100 percent of your compensation, whichever is less, to the plan.
-In addition, if you're 50 or older, you can make an extra "catch-up" contribution of $5,500 in 2013.
+For tax year 2017, you are allowed to defer up to $18,000 a year or 100 percent of your compensation, whichever is less, to the plan.
+If you're 50 or older, you can make an extra "catch-up" contribution of $6,000 in 2017 (additional special catch-up contribution rules may also apply).
 Employers will sometimes contribute to the plan as well, although employer contributions are generally not required and (if made) must vest before you are entitled to them.
 Earnings (e.g., dividends and interest) on your 403(b) plan investments accrue tax deferred.
 Only when you withdraw your funds from the plan do you pay income tax on contributions and earnings.
 If you wait until after you're retired to begin withdrawing, you'll probably be taxed at a lower rate.

 The combination of pretax contributions and tax-deferred growth creates the opportunity to build an impressive retirement fund with a 403(b) plan, depending on investment performance.
 You may even qualify for a partial tax credit for amounts contributed if your income is below a certain level.
 In addition, a 403(b) plan may allow you (under certain conditions) to withdraw money from the plan while still working for your employer.
 Beware of these "in-service" withdrawals, however.
 They may be subject to both regular income tax and (if you're under age 59½) a 10 percent early withdrawal penalty.
 A plan loan, if permitted, might be a better way to obtain the cash you need.